oncomouse/ShawnaRoss.com/source/slides/dhum.html.md

 class: middle, center, big

-.title-block[
 But before you can really indulge in these typographic subtleties, you should have something to _work on_, right?
-That's where rapid prototyping comes in.
+That's where _rapid prototyping_ comes in.
-]

 ---